 What is a database?

-A database is a searchable collection of citations, indexes, and/or full text articles that originally appeared in journals, magazines, or newspapers.
+A database is a searchable collection of citations and/or full text materials that originally appeared in journals, magazines, or newspapers.
 Databases are one of the tools researchers use to find information.
 Here are some examples:

 How is a database different from the Hewes Library catalog or the I-Share catalog?

-A catalog indexes books, DVDs, AV materials, music, and more so you can locate a record and then locate the item.
+A catalog indexes books, DVDs, AV materials, music scores, and more so you can locate a record and then locate the item.
 Catalogs do not have full text articles.

 Why do some of the library databases look different from eachother?